keul/TinyLogAnalyzer/README.txt

                             Using this an URL with different query string is treat like different URLs.
       -i INCLUDE_REGEX, --include=INCLUDE_REGEX
-                            a regexp expression that all URLs must match of will be discarded.
-Can be called multiple times -e EXCLUDE_REGEX, --exclude=EXCLUDE_REGEX
+                            a regexp expression that an URLs must match of will be discarded.
+Can be called multiple times, expanding the set
+      -e EXCLUDE_REGEX, --exclude=EXCLUDE_REGEX
-                            a regexp expression that all URLs must not match of will be discarded.
-Can be called multiple times --min-time=MIN_TIME_MILLIS
+                            a regexp expression that an URLs must not match of will be discarded.
+Can be called multiple times, reducing the set
+      --skip-day=SKIP_DAY   A regexp that repr specific whole day or a set of dates that must be ignored.
+Can be called multiple times
+      --min-time=MIN_TIME_MILLIS
                             ignore all entries that require less than this amount of millisecs